Malaysia – The Ultimate 7 Day Travel Itinerary + Guide

 Next on our list was the Bukit Bintang district.
 This is the heart of KL city, where you will see malls everywhere.
 Here, you can shop for souvenirs, trinkets, and ever-changing fashionable clothing, electronics and accessories.
 All the shelves are stuffed with international brands and knockoffs too!!
 This is a haven for the shopaholics!!.
 Check out Pavilion Kuala Lumpur, Lot 10, Sungei Wang Plaza, Starhill Gallery, Berjaya Times square.

 Towards to end of Day-2, we headed to Jalan Alor Food Street – must-visit for a complete KL experience.
 This street is the hub of street food in KL.
-Here, you can try dimsums, grilled skewers and handcrafted famous fried-ice-creams.
+Here, you can try dimsums, grilled skewers and handcrafted famous fried-ice-creams, which are some of the Best Things to Eat in Malaysia.
 BBQ chicken and satay sticks are too good at Wong Ah Wah, is a famous eatery on this street.

 Day 3 – Putrajaya | KL China Town | KL Bird Park